“Perfect Tee” (Went up one size. Also available here.) / Gingham Midi Skirt (Obsessed. Size down.) / Olaplex

 Try the three-step process.
 As I mentioned, the three-step process is a bit more complicated to use, but it’s also totally doable at home as long as you follow the directions.
 Once my Olaplex 3 bottle runs out, I might buy the three-step process and give it a try!
 (It’s less expensive on Overstock, btw.)

 Start taking vitamins.
 I did start taking biotin after I had Emma, but I stopped when I learned that in can cause flare ups in people who are prone to cystic acne.
-(In truth, an excess of or a deficiency in biotin can cause flare ups, but because my skin’s been good for a while now, I didn’t want to risk it.)
+(In truth, biotin can destroy Vitamin B5, and its absence is the real cause of the acne.
+But because my skin’s been good for a while now, I didn’t want to risk it and try biotin!)
 That said, I know there are a lot of other vitamins out there–even multi-vitamins, for example!–that will help with hair growth, so I’d like to start taking one.
-Any recommendations?!
+I’ll probably go with Vitaaimin B5 since it’s known to be amazing for both hair growth and skin.
+Any other recommendations?!

 Lean less and less on thermal styling.
 I’m very proud of myself for giving up my flat iron, but I’d love to give up the rest of my thermal styling tools!
 That said, air-dried hair really isn’t a great look for me when I’m going out.
 I just ordered this styling treatment by Living Proof (reportedly great for air drying hair), but I’d LOVE to know about any miracle products out there.
 My dream life entails getting out of the shower, applying something that takes no more than 30 seconds, scrunching my hair, and being done.
 (Does that exist?!)
 Again, I have very fine and thin hair, and it dries wavy or curly depending on the humidity.
 And not in a pretty way, haha. :)